perihelion529/l2chat/README.md

 # l2chat
-idea for a L2 (ethernet and wifi) based texting application using scapy
+idea for a L2 (ethernet and maybe wifi) based texting application using scapy